 Andy Fraser – Athletics Coach firstname.lastname@example.org

 I began helping with coaching in 2015 when my daughter joined the club.
 I now work closely with Ron Price in our Sprint Development Group with athletes ages from 10-15 years who compete at distances from 60-800m.
 We train on Monday, Wednesday and Thursday 6.45-8pm and my work includes a small amount of endurance running, strength and conditioning, agility, skills and drills, sprint repetitions and flexibility work.
 I also coach sprint hurdles Monday and Thursday 6.00-6.45 and long jump Wednesday 6.00-6.45 and am keen to encourage young athletes to try several events rather than to specialise too soon.
 I share Ron’s philosophy that hard work and a good team ethos will reap rewards enabling athletes to achieve their goals and enjoy both training and competing.

-Don Darroch (email@example.com) level 2 Athletic Coach.
+Don Darroch (Contactable at the Track) level 2 Athletic Coach.
 Coaches runs, jumps and throws for foundation level athletes on a Mon or Weds 7 – 8.15.
 Coaches Pole Vault for beginners and advanced vaulters on either a Tuesday, Thursday or Friday nights 7 – 9 at Deeside Indoor Hall/College.
 I have competed on and off as an athlete in a few different clubs over the years mainly doing pole vault and multi-events.
 Got back into athletics whilst watching my kids enjoying it and decided to give back into the sport what my coach used to do (Dave McComb Senior).